kvietmeier/PowerShell/README.md

 ---

-Various scripts I have written for projects and code snippets I have found useful.
+Various scripts and utilities I have written for projects and code snippets I have found useful.

-Most of my PowerShell scripts are in the AzureLabs repo under "scripts", this repo is primarily to share my profile mods.
+Many of my PowerShell scripts are in the AzureLabs repo under "scripts", this repo is primarily to share my profile mods.

+---

+Folders:

+* Profile - PowerShell profile customizations
+* SystemSetup - Customizations for winget and othre utilities
+* users - Active Directory scripts